-Tonight the #CNTower will be lit yellow and black for the National Day of Mourning, honouring those affected by workplace injury or death and promoting workplace health and safety awareness.
+Tonight the #CNTower will be lit yellow and black for the National Day of Mourning, honouring those impacted by workplace injury or death and promoting workplace health and safety awareness Load image 41 KB

 World Day for Safety and Health at Work draws attention to the collective and individual responsibility of governments, employers, and workers to maintain and improve occupational safety and health.
 It advocates for the prevention of occupational accidents and diseases, emphasizes the role of OH (occupational health) systems, and highlights the importance of a healthy work culture in promoting the wellbeing of the working population.